Using a library

 We're here to help

-This call is intended for the marking of false positives, things that were incorrectly marked as spam.
+This call is intended for the submission of false positives - items that were incorrectly classified as spam by Akismet.
 It takes identical arguments as comment check and submit spam.
-You call this method with the following URL:

 Parameters